Fully updated for 2018 with lots of NEW books! Spotted some you think should be on this list? Comment below or get in touch.

 20 The Big Bible Storybook has 11 pages devoted to the Christmas story, and will help young children know the story is from the Bible and that there’s more to the story!
 Also available as an unabridged audio version.

-21 Children of God Storybook Bible featured 6 pages of the Christmas story retold by Desmond Tutu and has a wonderful range of dramatic artwork.
+21 Children of God Storybook Bible, one of my favourite children’s Bibles, features 6 pages of the Christmas story retold by Desmond Tutu and has a wonderful range of dramatic artwork.

 22 Treasures of the Snow by Patricia St John is a fabulous book, which includes the story of Christmas as experienced by two children who live in the Alps, as well as a dramatic and moving story of discovering God’s life-changing forgiveness.